rust-lang/edition-guide/src/editions/transitioning-an-existing-project-to-a-new-edition.md

 instead, there's a few steps that you need to take.

 > It's our intention that the migration to new editions is as smooth an
 > experience as possible.
-If it's difficult for you to upgrade to Rust 2018,
+If it's difficult for you to upgrade to the latest edition,
 > we consider that a bug.
 If you run into problems with this process, please
 > [file a bug](https://github.com/rust-lang/rust/issues/new).
 Thank you!